From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: The essential role of positional information in enabling in-context learning

 \subsection{In-context learning on dual-pattern tasks}

-We next examine the case where both the training data and ICL prompts contain two different patterns occurring with equal probability: \textit{abcadefd} and \textit{abcbdefe}, where $a \neq b \neq c \neq a$ and $d \neq e \neq f \neq d$.
-We consider the \textit{clean} and \textit{block-noisy} scenarios, defined similarly as in Section \ref{sec:one-pattern}, and set $|V| = N = 20$.
-Table \ref{tab:icl-two-patterns} outlines the ICL performance for both scenario types across different model configurations.
+We next examine the case where training data and ICL prompts contain two different patterns occurring equally likely: \textit{abcadefd} and \textit{abcbdefe}, where $a,b,c$ and $d,e,f$ are distinct.
+We consider the \textit{clean} and \textit{block-noisy} scenarios as in Section \ref{sec:one-pattern}, and set $|V| = N = 20$ (details in Appendix \ref{app:exp-details}).

+\textbf{Results.} Table \ref{tab:icl-two-patterns} outlines the ICL performance for both scenario types across different model configurations.
 Unlike the single-pattern scenario, there is an improvement in performance with five layers compared to one layer, particularly with learned positional embeddings.

-This phenomenon is related to the notion of induction heads, where at least two layers may be necessary to distinguish the two patterns \citep{olsson2022in}.
+This phenomenon is related to the notion of \textit{induction heads}, where at least two layers may be necessary to distinguish the two patterns \citep{olsson2022in}.
 This is reflected in Figure \ref{fig:one-vs-five}, which compares the accuracy trajectories of one-layer and five-layer models.
 While the five-layer setup effectively differentiates the two patterns, the one-layer configuration fails to do so.
 Meanwhile, in both clean and block-noisy scenarios, learned positional embeddings lead to notably higher accuracies as compared to sinusoidal ones, similar to the single-pattern case.